nhartland/dashengine/README.md

 4. Query results should be cached per dashboard page-view for performance.
 5. Queries should have their performance metrics (time, data use) recorded.

 ### Dashboard system
 1. Each dashboard page should be built around a dataset of queries setup when the page is first viewed.
 2. There should be a `meta` dashboard for each page, giving the time cost of each query.

+### Query caching
+Query results are cached in memory via [TinyDB](https://tinydb.readthedocs.io/en/latest/).
+Note that this means the developer must be careful about memory usage to fit into GAE standard memory limits.
+The general principle being that any heavy-lifting should be done in the SQL queries rather than on the GAE instance.
+Furthermore this caching, being in-memory through TinyDB, is not preserved across instances.

 ### Credentials